-Lately, the diagnosis of effusive FIP has become pretty straight-forward and easy.
-Several tests can be performed in a veterinary laboratory to diagnose the effusive FPI within few minutes.
+Lately, the diagnosis of effusive FIP has become pretty straightforward and easy.
+Several tests can be performed in a veterinary laboratory to diagnose the effusive FPI within a few minutes.

 As the clinical signs of non-effusive FIP are more indistinct and varied, it is quite challenging to diagnose this type of FIP.
 Some of the criteria that are considered for the diagnosis of non-effusive FIP are as follows:

-- If the cat’s age is below 2-years, and it is purebred, then there are high chances of the kitten to have FIP.
+If the cat’s age is below 2 years, and it is purebred, then there is a high chance of the kitten having FIP.
 It is observed that in more than 70% of the cases, FIP exists in the pedigree kittens.

-- In case the cat shows up clinical symptoms like eating less than the usual, suffering from weight loss, having pyrexia, icterus, and intra-ocular troubles, it is likely to have FIP.
+In case the cat shows up with clinical symptoms like eating less than usual, suffering from weight loss, having pyrexia, icterus, and intra-ocular troubles, it is likely to have FIP.

-- The veterinarian in the laboratory performs serology tests, and it helps in the detection of FIP in the cat’s body.
+The veterinarian in the laboratory performs serology tests, which help in the detection of FIP in the cat’s body.

 Treatment for FIP

 In almost all cases, the result of FIP is fatal.
-Several supportive therapies are there that may extend the life span of the cats and improve their quality of living, but there is no absolute cure till now.
+Several supportive therapies are there that may extend the life span of the cats and improve their quality of life, but there is no absolute cure now.

 Since Feline Infectious Peritonitis is an immune-mediated disease, the treatment can be done in two ways, as stated below.

-- Antiviral Drugs – Directly Treating the Virus: For the treatment of FIP, the commonly used antiviral drugs are either Human Interferon or Feline Recombinant Interferon Omega.
+1. Antiviral Drugs – Directly Treating the Virus: For the treatment of FIP, the commonly used antiviral drugs are either Human Interferon or Feline Recombinant Interferon Omega.
 These antiviral medicines directly act against the Feline Enteric Coronavirus dwelling in the cat’s body.
 As interferons are species-specific, Feline Interferon is more effective than Human Interferon.
-Few other antiviral drugs are GC 376 and GS-441524.
+A few other antiviral drugs are GC 376 and GS-441524.